-Shelley Lyford is President and Chief Executive Officer of West Health.
-West Health is a nonprofit, nonpartisan family of organizations, solely founded by pioneering philanthropists, Gary and Mary West, whose mission is to enable seniors to successfully age in place with access to high-quality, affordable health and supportive services that preserve and protect their dignity, quality of life and independence.
-The organizations use a combination of applied medical research, policy, advocacy and outcomes-based philanthropy to improve healthcare for seniors and lower costs.
+Shelley Lyford is president and chief executive officer of West Health, the Gary and Mary West Foundation and the West Health Institute.
+Solely funded by philanthropists Gary and Mary West, West Health is a family of nonprofit and nonpartisan organizations including the Gary and Mary West Health Institute and Gary and Mary West Foundation in San Diego, and the Gary and Mary West Health Policy Center in Washington, D.C.
+West Health is dedicated to lowering healthcare costs to enable seniors to successfully age in place with access to high-quality, affordable health and support services that preserve and protect their dignity, quality of life and independence.
+The organizations use a combination of applied medical research, policy, advocacy, and outcomes-based philanthropy to improve healthcare for seniors and lower costs.

 Lyford played a critical role in helping establish the Gary and Mary West Foundation in 2006.
-Under Lyford’s leadership, the Gary and Mary West Foundation has awarded more than 400 grants totaling more than $181 million for applied medical research and community support and social services for seniors and their caregivers.
-Lyford also leads the Gary and Mary West Health Institute as it conducts applied medical research on a wide range of issues affecting seniors and their families.
-The research generated is used to provide the evidence needed for healthcare providers, policymakers and communities to make more informed decisions about healthcare delivery models and support services that enable successful aging in America.
+Under her leadership, the Gary and Mary West Foundation has awarded more than 534 grants totaling nearly $212 million for applied medical research and community support and social services for seniors and their caregivers.
+Lyford also leads the Gary and Mary West Health Institute as it conducts applied medical research on a wide range of issues affecting healthcare costs and seniors.

-In addition to leading West Health, Lyford is vice-chair of the board of directors for Grantmakers in Aging (GIA), a board member of Generations United and sits on the San Diego Regional Economic Development Corporation’s Board of Directors focused on promoting San Diego as an epicenter for successful aging research.
-Lyford holds a master’s degree in international relations and political-economy from the University of San Diego.
+Lyford serves as vice chair of the board of directors for Civica Rx, a not-for-profit generic drug company that will help patients by addressing shortages and lowering the high prices of lifesaving medications.
+Lyford is also board chair for the Gary and Mary West Senior Dental Center; a board director with the Gary and Mary West Foundation; a board member of Generations United; and sits on the San Diego Regional Economic Development Corporation’s board of directors focused on promoting San Diego as an epicenter for successful aging research.
+Lyford holds a master’s degree in international relations and political economy from the University of San Diego.